 No further action is required by schools at this stage.
-The IB will publish new specimen examination materials in October 2016, based on the November 2014 papers.
+The IB published new specimen examination materials in September 2016, based on the November 2014 papers.
 The IB will continue to provide reminders about this change nearer to the May 2017 examination session.